EED85/eed_webscrapping_scripts/README.md

 #### Developement
 add if: github.ref == 'refs/heads/master' # TODO for developement issues - remove before merge in master
 before step Checkout latest release for development purposes

+## EED Packages

+All EED packages used in this project (such as `eed_basic_utils`) are installed directly from GitHub.
+Pytests are executed within each respective repository.